Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 Cool season crops are well adapted to chilly conditions and tend to grow best in spring and fall.
 And many, such as arugula seeds, actually germinate better in cold soil.

-Cool weather crops that you should plan on direct sowing include:
+Cool weather crops that you should plan to direct-sow include:

 While many cool season crops are fairly cold hardy, different plants have different levels of susceptibility to frost.